Convergence of limit shapes for 2D near-critical first-passage percolation: Convergence of normalized time constants

 \subsubsection{Renormalization}

-We now follow the main lines of the proof of Theorem 3.1 in \cite{GK84}.
-The idea is, roughly speaking, a path joining 0 to a point far away from 0 with a ``very short" passage time should cross ``many" boxes which have ``very short" box-crossing times (i.e., line-to-line passage times), and by Lemma \ref{l23} and a counting argument we show that it is unlikely that such a path exists.
+We now follow the main lines of the proof of Theorem 3.1 in \cite{GK84} to prove Lemma \ref{l17}.
+For simplicity, we will focus on the case when $u=1$; the proof extends easily to the general case.
+The idea is, roughly speaking, a path joining 0 to a point far away from 0 with a ``very short'' passage time should cross ``many'' mesoscopic boxes which have ``very short'' box-crossing times (i.e., line-to-line passage times), and by estimates of box-crossing times in Lemma \ref{l23} and a counting argument we show that it is unlikely that such a path exists.
+Our notation in this subsection is analogous to that in \cite{GK84} but with a slight difference to fit our context.